Bernina railway line: Description of the railway

 Immediately behind the Alp Grüm station, the line winds in a tight 180° bend, and passes below Alp Grüm through the Upper Palü Gallery.
 In a further 180° bend, it heads through the Palü Tunnel and subsequently through the Lower Palü Gallery.
 A further four half circle loops follow, until the line reaches the Cavaglia station.
 Since about 2000, there has also been a new automatic passing loop, Stablini, between Alp Grüm and Cavaglia.
 It bisects a portion of the line that was previously prone to traffic delays.
-In zigzag fashion, the line continues from Cavaglia further down into the valley via Cadera to Privilasco.
+In zigzag fashion, the line continues from Cavaglia further down into the valley via Cadera to the former station of Privilasco.
 From there, the line leaves the tight bends behind, and, still at its maximum gradient, reaches the Poschiavo Valley.
-In Poschiavo it finally meets up once again with the Bernina Pass road.
+In Poschiavo it meets up once again with the Bernina Pass road.

 At the request of the Poschiavo community, the station at Poschiavo was built just outside the village boundaries.
-It has a railway depot and workshop, in which a few historic railcars of the Bernina Railway are also stored.
+It has a railway depot and workshop, in which a few historic railcars of the Bernina line are also stored.
 The remaining section of line of approximately 17 km to Tirano are laid partially still as a mountain railway, but also partially in the manner of a tramway system.
-After the stopping point Li Curt, erected only in 1977, the line ends on a street in the village of Le Prese.
+After the stopping point Li Curt, erected only in 1977, the line ends up running on a street in the village of Le Prese.
 Between Le Prese and Miralago the line passes along the banks of the Poschiavo Lake, thus remaining at the lake's altitude of 965 m above sea level.

 Below Brusio, the railway has, as its last highlight, the Brusio spiral viaduct, which serves only to adjust the altitude of the line.
 The spiral viaduct is followed by the stopping point for the village of Campascio, which still belongs to Brusio.
-Beyond the border station of Campocologno, which is unusually large due to its customs facilities, the line finally reaches Italy, and, after crossing the main square of Tirano, its terminal station.
-Here, the Bernina Railway meets the standard gauge station and line of the Italian state rail infrastructure company Rete Ferroviaria Italiana (RFI), which links Tirano through Valtellina to Milan.
+Beyond the border station of Campocologno, which is unusually large due to its customs facilities, the line reaches Italy, and, after crossing the main square of Madonna di Tirano, it reaches its terminal station Tirano.
+Here, the Bernina line meets the standard gauge station and line of the Italian state rail infrastructure company Rete Ferroviaria Italiana (RFI), which links Tirano through Valtellina to Milan.